scrapinghub/splash/docs/api.rst

 baseurl : string : optional
   The base url to render the page with.

-  Base HTML content will be feched from the URL given in the url argument, while relative referenced resources in the HTML-text used to render the page are fetched using the URL given in the baseurl argument as base.
+  Base HTML content will be fetched from the URL given in the url argument, while relative referenced resources in the HTML-text used to render the page are fetched using the URL given in the baseurl argument as base.
 See also: :ref:`render-html-doesnt-work`.